danintel/sawtooth-faq/sawtooth.rst

 How do I list and install Sawtooth packages?
 --------------------------------------------
-Here is how to setup the Sawtooth stable repository, list the packages, and install the three core packages (python3-sawtooth-cli, python3-sawtooth-sdk, python3-sawtooth-signing):
+Here is how to setup the Sawtooth stable repository, list the packages, and install the core packages
+(sawtooth, python3-sawtooth-cli, python3-sawtooth-sdk, python3-sawtooth-signing):

 ::